thomas0sae/koottali.app.github.io/pages/EULA.md

 Unfortunately, we cannot allow you to use another person’s Account or to share your Account with any other person without permission.

-You’ll have great fun on Koottali, but if you feel the need to leave, you can delete your Account at any time by going to the ‘Profile’ tab page, click on your name, and the edit profile button, when you are logged in, and clicking on the ‘Delete account’ link.
+You’ll have great fun on NRI Meet, but if you feel the need to leave, you can delete your Account at any time by going to the ‘Profile’ tab page, click on your name, and the edit profile button, when you are logged in, and clicking on the ‘Delete account’ link.
 Your Account will be deleted immediately but it may take a little while for Your Content (defined below) to be completely removed from the App.
 Your profile information will be treated in accordance with our Privacy Policy.
 If you delete your Account and try to create a new account within this time period using the same credentials, we will re-activate your Account for you.

 You may not access, tamper with, or use non-public areas of the App or our systems.
 Certain portions of the App may not be accessible if you have not registered for an Account.